 Jesus told the eminent Jewish teacher Nicodemus that Nicodemus needed a spiritual rebirth to gain eternal life [John 3:1-17].
 A spiritual rebirth is the only way to get a personal relationship with Jesus.
 Likewise, He told his disciples ...unless you change and become like children, you will never enter the kingdom of heaven [Matthew 18:3].
 Jesus is calling you to enter a personal relationship with Him.
 This is more than "asking Jesus into your life," an idea not found in the Bible.
 We must believe and we will be saved (John 3:16, Acts 16:31, Romans 10:9)

 Listen to Jesus' call and accept His invitation for this forever to remember.
 Ask Him to give you the eyes, ears, faith, sincerity, and humility a child displays to her parents; ask Him to help your unbelief.
 And remember, responding to His invitation means accepting you are a sinner who needs a Savior.
 It means too repenting of your sins.
 Repentance is not popular today, but repentance is what the Bible teaches.

-Surrendering your life to Messiah will be your most important lifetime decision.
+A personal relationship with Jesus will provide access to your personal loving heavenly Father.
+Surrendering your life to Messiah Jesus will be your most important lifetime decision.
 Easy, yet profound, it starts your journey to heaven.
 Do you accept the following?